-Dynegy Holdings, a unit of energy producer Dynegy Inc, filed for Chapter 11 bankruptcy on Monday, according to court documents.
+Dynegy Holdings, a unit of energy producer Dynegy Inc, filed for Chapter 11 bankruptcy Monday, according to court documents.

-Dynegy Inc, whose shareholders include billionaire investor Carl Icahn and investment firm Seneca Capital, and its other subsidiaries have not filed for bankruptcy, Dynegy Inc said.
+The filing, in Manhattan federal bankruptcy court, did not include Dynegy Inc, whose shareholders include billionaire investor Carl Icahn and investment firm Seneca Capital.

 Continue Reading Below

-Dynegy Holdings, whose assets include two unprofitable leased power plants, accounts for more than half of the parent company's debt.
+Dynegy Holdings, whose assets include two unprofitable leased power plants, has issued $3.5 billion in unsecured bonds, accounting for more than half of the parent company's debt.

 Dynegy had been shopping a prearranged bankruptcy to bondholders in the past few weeks.